freohr/yet-another-glog-hack/rules/character-creation.md

 ## 3. Roll for your background

 Now, roll a d6 on the Background table for your chosen Template, and note down the result on your character sheet.
 Don't hesitate to reference it when making decision for your character.
 Note the equipment given by your background in your inventory.

 ## 4. Choose your equipment

 Your starting gold is (1d6 + 4) * 10 gp (between 50 and 100 gp).
 You also start with a backpack or a strapped satchel (your choice) to hold your gear, if your background or your template doesn't give you one.

+For weapons and armor, you may choose a set of armor and a weapon from the [Weapons rules](equipment-wealth.md).

 Using the [Basic Fantasy Equipment Emporium](https://basicfantasy.org/downloads/EE1-Equipment-Emporium-r24.pdf) as a reference, you can buy whatever complementary equipment you want, but be mindful of your inventory size.
 For ease of decision, you can look at page 20 (20 in the book/24 in the pdf) of the EE for starting packages.

-Before actually going on an adventure, you may also hire Hirelings with the remaining money.
+Before actually going on an adventure, you may also hire Hirelings with your remaining money.

 ## 5. Decide who you are and why you are here